-But why do we find it so hard to stick to an exercise routine?
+Exercise regularly.
+Besides being good for us, working out is a great outlet for relieving stress and a great distraction from daily pressures.
+Exercising regularly helps to prevent feelings of depression and other mental blocks that make success hard to achieve.
+If you find it difficult to stick to an exercise routine – don’t fret, everyone struggles with it.
 Treat your workout as an essential element to your success.
 It’s not just something you should do; it’s something you must do.
 Schedule 30 minutes to an hour of workout time into your day and just make it happen, no excuses.
 You’ll feel so good once you do it!

 Sleeping well is also imperative.
-A tip to all snoozers, resist the temptation to oversleep and mess up your sleep cycle.
+A tip to all snoozers: resist the temptation to oversleep and mess up your sleep cycle.
 This is what often causes us to feel groggy most of the morning.

 Finally, for you to bring your A-game, you have to adopt a positive mindset and a can-do attitude.
 Negativity only holds us back.
-So, goodbye complaining, hello problem-solving.
+So: goodbye complaining, hello problem-solving.

-What’s the secret recipe?
+The recipe for A-game rejuvination?
 An ounce of good care for yourself both mentally and physically, a nice dose of friendship and a dollop of positivity!
 In no time you’ll be bringing your A-Game to work and feeling great about it.